National Guard of Russia: Equipment

 The National Guard has the same equipment as the former Internal Troops.
-The AK-74 and AK-74M assault rifle variants are the primary service weapon of the Russian National Guard.
-Special operations units attached to the National Guard are armed with AS Val sub-sonic suppressed assault rifles.
-Other weapons include weapons against underwater sabotage forces and non-lethal weapons.
-On 4 August 2023, the Russian President Vladimir Putin signed a federal law giving the National Guard the right to have heavy weapons.
-Deliveries of tanks, artillery and mortars have reportedly started as of May 2024.
+The AK-200 and AK-205 assault rifle variants are the primary service weapon of the Russian National Guard.
+Special operations units attached to the National Guard are armed with AS Val subsonic suppressed assault rifles.
+They also possess non-lethal weapons and weapons against underwater sabotage forces.

+On 4 August 2023, Russian President Vladimir Putin signed a federal law giving the National Guard the right to have heavy weapons.
+Deliveries of tanks, artillery, and mortars reportedly began in May 2024.
+Russian Deputy Prime Minister Denis Manturov stated in February 2026 that the state defense order for the National Guard increased by almost 50% over the past year.

 Domestic and international reactions

-The establishment of the Russian Federal National Guard Service triggered several domestic and international reactions and assessments, with attempts to interpret and explain the move, ranging from power games to plans to prevent "colour revolutions".
+The establishment of the Russian Federal National Guard Service triggered several domestic and international reactions and assessments, with attempts to interpret and explain the move, ranging from power games to plans to prevent "color revolutions".

-State Duma reactions

-On the first reading of the draft law, held on 18 May 2016, ruling party United Russia, nationalist leader Vladimir Zhirinovsky and A Just Russia backed the establishment of the National Guard, with A Just Russia MP Mikhail Yemelyanov holding that there is no reduction of democracy in Russia.
-On the other hand, Communist MP Vyacheslav Tetekin said that the Communist Party of the Russian Federation does see a link between the move and the bad conditions of the Russian economy; according to Tetekin, assigning all combat units to a separate structure would critically weaken the Interior Ministry and that assigning to the National Guard the task to license private security firms had nothing to do with countering terrorism and extremism.